jamiepratt/hyperlith/README.md

 >⚠️ **WARNING:**  API can change at any time!
 Use at your own risk.

+## Goals / Priorities

+- **Opinionated** - does not try to be a general solution.
+- **Production REPL first** - a running system should be simple to modify/patch.
+- **Minimal dependencies** - ensures the project is robust and secure long term.
+- **Operationally Simple** - handles all operational tasks in process.
+- **Sovereign** - can be deployed on any VPS provider.

 ## Rational (more like a collection of opinions)

 #### Why large/fat/main morphs (immediate mode)?